 2) Chicken Quesadillas

-3) High-Protein Snack Plate
+3) Protein Snack Plate

 4) Tuna Bean Salad

-Combine one can of tuna with about 1/2 cup canned white beans, then dress with lemon juice, olive oil, salt, and pepper.
-It is also rewarding and quick and if you want something without a heavier dressing, you can skip the mayo.
-Include chopped celery or cucumber for some crunch, and add crackers or pita on the side.
-If you are concerned about the odor it might create at workplace, eat it cold and keep it sealed until it’s time to eat.
+Combine one can of tuna with about 1/2 cup of mayo.
+Drain and rinse canned white beans, then combine them with some lemon juice, olive oil, salt, and pepper.
+It’s also nice and simple and most people appreciate that there is no heavier dressing, and you can leave the mayo out too.
+For a little crunch, you can throw in some celery or cucumber and pair it with crackers or pita.
+If you are concerned about the odor, it’s best to eat it cold and keep it sealed until you eat to avoid any smell issues.

 5) Chicken Burrito Bowl